Relationships after Cancer Treatment

 What you can do:

 • Be open and honest.
-Hiding your feelings can cut you off from the support you need.
+Hiding your feelings may cut you off from the support you need.

 • Join a support group.
 Many survivors deal with feelings of isolation after cancer, and it’s important to share these experiences.

 • Participate in activities you enjoy.
-Doing things you love not only boosts your mood, it can help build your social network.
+Doing things you love not only boosts your mood, it may help build your social network.

 • Get help.
 If feelings of loneliness and sadness are interfering with your life, consider seeking the support of a psychologist or social worker.